2023 The Basque Country

 The thriving city of Toulouse, centre of France’s aerospace industry, is well served by flights.
 The TGV train from Paris takes four-and-a-half hours: for example, the 11.10 a.m. train out of Paris (Gare Montparnasse) gets into Toulouse around 3.30 p.m.

-Check into the Mercure Toulouse Centre Wilson Capitol Hotel which is right next to the central Capitole square (2 nights here).
+Check into the Mercure Toulouse Centre Wilson Capitol Hotel which is half a mile from the train station, and near the central Capitole square (2 nights here).
 Toulouse is the capital of the Occitanie region, and one of the principal cities in south west France, with a metropolitan area population of around 700,000.
 We will meet up for a drink at 5.30 p.m., and get an introduction to the tour from our Guide Dr Andrew Thomson.
-Then we wander into the square for our evening meal together.
+Then to the Capitole square for our evening meal together.

 Tuesday 3rd Toulouse